 Here are some pages we ask Google not to crawl.
 These pages organize content that exists elsewhere on your site.

 View a complete list of excluded pages in the robot.txt file.

-Our engineers are always making improvements to our system, and are currently investigating the fields that Google requires.
+Our engineers are always making improvements to our system and are currently monitoring the fields that Google requires.
 In the meantime, use Google’s Data Highlighter to tag information that should display in rich snippets.
-For example, if you're seeing events markup issues, use the Data Highlighter to tag information about your event's name, location, date, and more.

 HTML improvement errors don’t prevent visitors or search engines from accessing or indexing your site.
 Since Squarespace is designed to help you build any kind of site, you may see HTML improvement suggestions that don’t apply to you.
 You can ignore these.